OpenScience-Collective/OpenScience-Collective.github.io/governance.md

 permalink: /governance/
 ---

-# Transparent, Accountable Governance
+# Governance Built for Trust

-The OpenScience Collective is built on principles of **transparency, accountability, and community representation**.
-Our governance structure ensures that all stakeholders have a voice while maintaining the agility needed for effective decision-making.
+**Transparency, accountability, and rapid decision-making.** Our governance structure ensures all stakeholders have a voice while maintaining the agility needed for effective action.

 ## Organizational Structure